 When one or more of your pelvic organs (bladder, womb, bowel) sags down into your vagina, this is called pelvic organ prolapse.
 Prolapse is very common and happens to half of all New Zealand women.
 If you have a feeling of ‘something coming down’, you might have a prolapse.

-NB: one in ten women in New Zealand have surgery for prolapse, but half of women actually have a prolapse.
+NB: One in ten women in New Zealand have surgery for prolapse, but half of the women actually have a prolapse.

 See your doctor if you are not sure about this.